Federal investigators probing what led to fatal crash of unresponsive plane intercepted by US fighter jets near DC

-(CNN) — Federal officials are investigating the crash of an unresponsive plane that flew near the US Capitol region on Sunday, prompting military fighter jets to rush to intercept the aircraft before it ultimately careened into northern Virginia, leaving no survivors, authorities say.
+(CNN) — Federal officials are investigating the crash of an unresponsive plane that flew near the US Capitol region on Sunday, prompting military fighter jets to rush to intercept the aircraft before it went down in northern Virginia, leaving no survivors, authorities say.

-The civilian aircraft, which had four people on board, overshot its destination by more than 300 miles before plunging to the ground in Virginia Sunday afternoon, sources familiar with the investigation said.
+The civilian aircraft, which had four people on board, missed its destination by more than 300 miles before plunging to the ground in Virginia Sunday afternoon, sources familiar with the investigation said.

+The small plane took off from an airport in Elizabethton, Tennessee, and was headed for New York’s Long Island MacArthur Airport, a statement from the Federal Aviation Administration said.

 No surviving passengers were found at the crash site Sunday night, Virginia State Police said, noting their identities will be released when they become available.

-The details of why the plane veered so far off course and what caused the crash are still unclear, leaving investigators to piece together what led up to the deadly incident.
+The details of why the plane veered so far off course and what caused the crash are still unclear.

 The jets’ extraordinary speed caused a sonic boom across the Washington, DC, area, officials said, and some residents reported being startled by the sudden and resounding sound.

+“Our Ring notifications were going crazy with so many different options.
+Was it the Navy?
+Or was it a sonic boom?
+Or was it an earthquake?”
+Sandy Abuarja, who lives in Gambrills, Maryland, told CNN affiliate WBAL.

-When the F-16s reached the Cessna around 3:20 p.m.
-ET, the jet pilots set off flares in an effort to get the pilot’s attention, the release said.
+When the F-16s reached the Cessna around 3:20 p.m., the jet pilots set off flares in an effort to get the pilot’s attention, the release said.

 “The pilot was unresponsive and the Cessna subsequently crashed near the George Washington National Forest, Virginia,” the release said.
 “NORAD attempted to establish contact with the pilot until the aircraft crashed.”

 The F-16s did not shoot down the aircraft, a US official told CNN.
-The official noted that it is typical for the Federal Aviation Administration to call in jets if someone is flying unsafely.
+The official noted that it is typical for the FAA to call in jets if someone is flying unsafely.

 State and local police in Virginia searched the area for hours after being notified of a possible crash near the northern city of Staunton, the agency said.